 This involves maintaining a clean tank with their preferred water conditions.
 Clean the aquarium regularly by performing partial water changes and wiping away excess algae.

 A good habit to get into is using a water testing kit every week.
-This will let you spot problems quickly, so you can hopefully respond before the health of your fish are affected.
+This will let you spot problems quickly, so you can hopefully respond before the health of your fish is affected.

 An unclean tank can lead to disease.
 Pathogens thrive in poor water conditions.